 These constructs are in the family of actionemes used for disparagement, referred to as 'minimizers'.
-Note that there also exist disparagement contexts that do not involve explicit negation, but do so implicitly by dividing groups of people into classes with and without the property, thereby introducing the implied negation:
+Note that there also exist disparagement contexts that do not involve explicit negation,

 - (23) Most people who would lift a finger have their own reasons. - (24) People who would lift a finger have their own reasons.